-Faculty: Patrick Daugherty, Fred Metzger (FS) Associate of Arts (AA-DTA) Dearee:
+Faculty: Patrick Daugherty, Fred Metzger (FS)

 The Theatre/Digital Film curriculum is designed to give majors a thorough exposure to all aspects of the theatre arts and digital video.
 The department's philosophy is to offer a sequential program emphasizing "backstage" as well as "on stage" skills, integrated with digital video experience.
 Transfer students from the theatre program do well in a university setting because of the broad general education they receive at Pierce College.